Congressional District # 8

 EPA signed the third five-year review report on April 28, 2004, and the fourth five-year review report on January 23, 2009.
 Both reviews showed that lindane was not detected in groundwater and that the remedy was functioning as intended.

 In September 2009, EPA issued an Explanation of Significant Differences (ESD) which documented a significant difference in the site remedy described in the ROD.
 The ESD outlined the need to include long-term institutional controls (ICs) that run with the land beyond the date established in the ROD for the end of groundwater monitoring (i.e., December 2010).
 As a result, the potentially responsible parties finalized and recorded a restrictive covenant in January 2011 that established these necessary long-term ICs.
 Since the required ICs are in place, groundwater monitoring at the site is no longer required.
-The site monitoring wells were properly abandoned in July 2012, and EPA and the State conducted a site inspection in November 2012 that the work was done properly.
+The site monitoring wells were properly abandoned in July 2012, and EPA and the State conducted a site inspection in November 2012 to confirm that the work was done properly.

 EPA signed the fifth five-year review report on December 27, 2013.
 The review concluded that the remedy remains protective of human health and the environment.